taylrfnt/site/content/posts/nix-modules.md

 ::::::::::

 That's all I have for now!
-Hopefully my experience on these modules have at least given you something to think about for your own Nix configurations.
+Hopefully my experience with these modules has at least given you something to think about for your own Nix configurations.
 Cheers!